Arts in Health Collaborative

 - Resource and equipment sharing for increased programming opportunities without adding costs.

 Why?
-Over the past two years, we have heard directly from our Arts in Health Collaborative participating organizations that the reasons these organizations utilize arts-based programs and activities, including painting, writing, music and performance are:
+We know from our Arts in Health Collaborative participating organizations that the reasons these organizations utilize arts-based programs and activities, including painting, writing, music and performance are:

 - Arts help clients connect with people